 Idlewild also boasts several kiddie rides as well as Daniel Tiger’s Neighborhood.
 If you’re visiting with older kids, there are several fast-paced rides as well as a giant ferris wheel.

-During the summer, SoakZone at Idlewild is also open and included with admission.
+SoakZone at Idlewild is also open during the summer, and it’s included with admission.
 The waterpark includes several water slides for all ages and a huge wave pool.

 - Address: 2574 U.S. 30, Ligonier, PA